piku235/JungiThemeBundle/Resources/doc/fundamental-things.md

 [Show the class](https://github.com/piku235/JungiThemeBundle/blob/master/Information/ThemeInfoEssence.php)

-Due to a large number of properties implementing them in the constructor seems to be a bad idea, because it would only bring a mess in the constructor signature.
+Due to a large number of properties implementing them in the constructor seems to be a bad idea, because it would only bring a mess in its signature.
 Also setter methods are not a good idea, because after an object creation there will be still a possibility for changing the object properties and that should not be possible.
 Finally I came to conclusion to create a simple builder which is strictly associated with the class.
 The builder provides setter methods with the fluent interface support.